Holy Week Family Devotional

 - Place on a baking sheet and bake till golden brown, about 12 minutes.

 The marshmallow represents Jesus.
-The cinnamon and sugar reminds us of the oils and spices his body was anointed with for burial.
-His body was laid in a tomb, but on the third day he rose from the dead!
+The cinnamon and sugar remind us of the oils and spices his body was anointed with for burial.
+His body was laid in a tomb, but on the third day, he rose from the dead!
 Bite into the rolls and you will see that the “tomb” is empty.
 He is alive!

 April 8, 2021Kids Lesson: Peter Escaped From Prison (Acts 12)